Super-NES/beautiful-jekyll/index.md

   </figcaption>
 </figure>

-Instead of inserting the “H” at position 1 (and forcing the succeeding characters to shift their position indices), "H" is inserted at position 0.5.
+Instead of inserting the “H” at position 1 (and forcing the succeeding characters to shift/increment their position indices), we insert the "H" at a position between 0 and 1 (e.g. 0.5).
+We represent fractional indices in code as a list of integers (or **position identifiers**).
+For example, `O.5` is represented as `[0, 5]`.

-To represent fractional indices in code, we used a list of integers, otherwise known as **position identifiers**.
-We can use this list of position identifiers to locate the correct position that a character should be inserted into the document.

 <figure>
   <center>
     <img src="blogImgs/six.png" alt="fractional indices" />
   </center>
   <figcaption>
-    <small><strong>Indices are relative and fractional instead of absolute integers.</strong></small>
+    <small><strong>Inserting a character at a position in between two existing characters.</strong></small>
   </figcaption>
 </figure>

-Even though User2 simultaneously deletes "A" at position 1, "H" is still be placed after the "C".
-The user's intention is preserved and the documents converge to the same result.
-By using fractional indices, CRDTs improve the commutativity.
-The order of operations doesn't matter anymore.

 Another way to imagine fractional indices is as a tree.
-As characters are inserted into the document, they are given available position IDs from the first level of the tree.
-However, if we try to create a position between two adjacent characters, we need to go to the next level of the tree and pick an available position from that level.
+As characters are inserted into the document, they can be inserted in between two existing position identifiers at one level of the tree.
+However, if there is no space between two existing character positions, as demonstrated below, we proceed to the next level of the tree and pick an available position value from there.

+**Note:** There are several academic papers dedicated to how best to "pick an available position".
+We implemented an "adaptive allocation strategy for sequence CRDT" called [LSEQ](https://hal.archives-ouvertes.fr/hal-00921633/document).

 <figure>
   <center>